skymandr/TailWimpLite/README.md

 ## System requirements and compatibility
 This software has been tested on Risc OS Open 5.X [4] on Raspberry Pi and in the RPCEmu emulator [3].
 It might work on earlier versions of Risc OS as well.
 If you try it, please let me know!
-Also, please se _Usage_ above for some notes on using _Tail Wimp Lite_ under RPCEmu.
+Also, please see _Usage_ above for some notes on using _Tail Wimp Lite_ under RPCEmu.